solana-labs/solana-program-library/docs/src/token.md

 Wrote new keypair to signer-3.json
 ```

-In order to create the multisig account, the public keys of the signer set must
+In order to create the multisig account, the public keys of the signer-set must
 be collected.
 ```
 $ for i in $(seq 3); do SIGNER="signer-${i}.json"; echo "$SIGNER: $(solana-keygen pubkey "$SIGNER")"; done